agama-project/agama/autoinstallation/README.md

 /usr/bin/dinstaller install
 ```

-When a shell script is provided through the `dinst.auto` parameter, D-Installer fetches and runs the
+When a shell script is provided through the `agama.auto` parameter, D-Installer fetches and runs the
 script.